-The difference between Solvency II and IFRS is driven by deferred expenses which are not recognised under Solvency II and are classified as 'Other assets' under IFRS.
+The difference between Solvency II and IFRS of €9,376k are driven by reinsurance receivables, which are presentational reporting differences that are not recognised on the balance sheet under IFRS.

-D.2 Technical provisions
+D.2 Technical Provisions

-The technical provisions comprise the Best Estimate Liability and the Risk Margin.
-The table below summarises the technical provisions, split by Solvency II lines of business1, for all life insurance obligations as at 31 December 2021:
+The Technical Provisions comprise the Best Estimate Liability and the Risk Margin.
+The table below summarises the Technical Provisions, split by Solvency II lines of business1, for all life insurance obligations as at 31 December 2023:

-Technical Provisions (EUR thousands) Index-linked and unit- linked insurance Life reinsurance Total Best Estimate Liabilities (Gross of reinsurance) - 1,089,196 1,089,196 Recoverables from reinsurance - (802,319) (802,319) Best Estimate Liabilities (Net of reinsurance) - 286,877 286,877 Risk Margin 37 12,295 12,332 Technical Provisions (Gross of reinsurance) 37 1,101,491 1,101,528
+Technical Provisions (EUR thousands) Life reinsurance Best Estimate Liabilities (Gross of reinsurance)® 824,871 Recoverables from reinsurance 609,000 Best Estimate Liabilities (Net of reinsurance) 215,872 Risk Margin 21,550 Technical Provisions (Net of reinsurance) 237,422